 - A leather jacket: Nothing looks cooler than a black leather jacket.
 Moto style is my personal favorite.
 You could also do a bomber, which is really on trend right now.
 But when it comes to staple pieces, I think classic is always better and timeless.

 You know what no one tells you before you have a baby?
 That your favorite undergarments from before will probably not be your favorite after.
-Especially for bras.
+Or even ever fit you again — especially when it comes to bras.
 I think many moms have to figure out what style of underwear and bras work best for them after they have had babies.
 I know that the underwear I wore before aren’t comfortable to me now and that my bra size and needs have definitely changed since I gave birth and nursed three babies.
 So two tips for restocking your underwear drawer:

 - Let go of your past bra size and preferred style.
 Those might not work for you anymore.
 You have to try out new sizes and style options to see what works best for you.
 You could either go to a store to try on and be sized (but with baby in tow that’s not that appealing to me).
 I highly recommend ThirdLove.
 They have a fit finder to help you find your fit based on your breast shape and fit issues.
 Then they have a ‘try before you buy’ program where they send you a bra and you can actually try it on and wear it for 30 days.
 If you don’t love it, you send it back and only pay $2.99 for shipping.
 Any returned bras are washed and donated to charity.
 The best part though is that their bras are designed for a better fit, tailored to both size and shape and also come in 1/2 sizes.
 They use memory foam to form to your breast, making them really comfortable.
 And they are also really beautiful.
 I have two and am addicted.
 UPDATE: They now offer nursing bras that are just as comfy and pretty as the regular bras!